gmemstr/sliproad/README.md

-# nas
+# sliproad
-bringing filesystems together
+merging filesystems together

 ## about

-this project aims to be an easy-to-manage web application that allows the management of cloud storage, whether it be on the host machine or part of a remote api. this is intended mostly for my own use, but i am documenting it in a way that i hope allows others to pick it up and improve on it down the line.
+this project aims to be an easy-to-user web API that allows the management of cloud storage, whether it be on the host machine or part of a remote api. this is intended mostly for my own use, but i am documenting it in a way that i hope allows others to pick it up and improve on it down the line.